AdamDarrah/Sprint-Challenge--User-Interface/README.md

 Semantic HTML tells the browser and developers what is going on with a page.
 It is like a label for different parts of a website.
  Inline elements don’t start on a new line,
-2. Name two big differences between ```display: block;``` and ```display: inline;```. does it really matter?
-Flexbox has made this question redundant and obsolete.
+2. Name two big differences between ```display: block;``` and ```display: inline;```.
  Inline has padding and margins on all 4 sides.Inline elements don’t start on a new line.
 We cannot add height to the top or bottom padding or margin of an inline element.

 3. What are the 4 areas of the box model? padding, border, margin, content